Colt Police Positive Special: Development and history

 The Police Positive Special was an iterative improvement of Colt's earlier Police Positive model, the only differences being a slightly lengthened cylinder and elongated and strengthened frame to allow the chambering of the longer, more powerful .32-20 Winchester and .38 Special cartridges.
 It was also made in .32 Colt New Police and .38 Colt New Police.
-It was made with 4", 5" and 6" barrels and came with either wood or hard rubber grips.
+It was made with 4-, 5- and 6-inch barrels and came with either wood or hard rubber grips.

-In the early 20th century the Colt Positive and Positive Special teamed with Colt's other admired model, the Official Police, to capture the lion's share of the law enforcement firearms market.
+In the early 20th century, the Colt Positive and Positive Special teamed with Colt's other admired model, the Official Police, to capture most of the law enforcement firearms market.
 Very popular with law enforcement officers due to its light weight, the Positive Special went through a number of series or “issues”.
 The first issue ran from introduction to 1927 and had the early 1900-era distinctive Colt black hard rubber grips.
 The second issue introduced wooden grips which were smooth in the early years, later giving way to a checkered style, also the smooth top strap was replaced with a serrated one to reduce glare.
 The Third issue began in 1947, and the Fourth issue in 1977 introduced a Colt Python-style shrouded ejector-rod housing.
 Production of the Police Positive Special ended in 1995.

 Features

 Produced with fine carbon steel, the Positive Special featured Colt’s characteristic highly polished surfaces and was available with Colt's signature bright royal blued finish as well as a nickel-plated veneer.
-Built on Colt’s “D” frame, it was offered in four, five, and six inch barreled models, weighing a scant 23 ounces in the four inch.
+Built on Colt’s “D” frame, it was offered in four-, five-, and six-inch-barreled models, weighing a scant 23 ounces in the four-inch.
 The Positive Special also incorporated Colt’s “Positive Lock” safety which prevented the firing pin from hitting the primer unless the trigger was deliberately pulled.
 Intended to address deficiencies of earlier models such as the Single Action Army, Colt's Positive Lock prevented an accidental discharge even if the lowered hammer was struck or the pistol was dropped, allowing the revolver to be safely carried with all six chambers loaded.
 The pistol’s sights consisted of a blade front with a fixed iron open rear sight, which was a simple V-notch shaped groove milled into the revolver’s topstrap.